highwayns/docs/docs/ja/Reference/Terra-core/Module-specifications/spec-feegrant.md

 	_, _ = w.Write(output)
 }

-// BuildUnsignedTx builds a transaction to be signed given a set of messages.
+//BuildUnsignedTx builds a transaction to be signed given a set of messages.
 The
-// transaction is initially created via the provided factory's generator.
+//transaction is initially created via the provided factory's generator.
 Once
-// created, the fee, memo, and messages are set. func BuildUnsignedTx(txf Factory, msgs ...sdk.Msg) (client.TxBuilder, error) {
+//created, the fee, memo, and messages are set. func BuildUnsignedTx(txf Factory, msgs ...sdk.Msg) (client.TxBuilder, error) {
 	if txf.chainID == "" {
 		return nil, fmt.Errorf("chain ID required but not specified")